saratarekg/Trip-Genie/README.md

 #### For Tourism Governors

-1. **Sign Up:**

-   - Create an account as a Tourism Governor by providing your details.
-   - Ensure you upload the required documents: ID and Government Authorization Letter.
+1. **Request Joining from An Admin:**

+   - Requesting to Join Trip Genie by Contacting an admin.

 2. **Account Approval:**

-   - Wait for an Admin to review your submitted documents.
-Once verified, your account will be approved, and you can start using the platform.
+   - Wait for an Admin to create an account for You.

 3. **As a Trip Genie Tourism Governor, you gain access to the following features:**